AI Search Ranking Factors

 • Use Product schema with price and availability for commercial pages

-• Validate JSON-LD and ensure it matches visible page content
+• Validate JSON-LD and ensure it matches visible page content (mismatch is penalized)

 AI Crawl AccessWeight: 15%High impact